 Test methods used under the IECEx System are in essence consensus standards.
 Criteria used to determine conformance with requirements are most often based on a consensus of judgement of what the limits of the test result should be.
 Exceeding the limit by a small amount does not result in an imminent hazard.

 Test methods used may have a precision statement expressing the maximum permissible uncertainty expected to be achieved when the method is used.
-Historically, test laboratories have used state of the art equipment and not considered uncertainty of measurement when comparing results to limits.
+Historically, test laboratories have used state of the art equipment and not considered measurement uncertainty when comparing results to limits.
 Safety standards have been developed in this environment and the limits in the standards reflect this practice.

 Test parameters that influence the results of testing in IECEx

 Test parameters that influence the results of tests can be numerous.
-Nominal variations in some test parameters have little effect on the uncertainty of the measurement result while variations in other parameters may have an effect.
+Nominal variations in some test parameters have little effect on the result while variations in other parameters may have an effect.
 However, limiting the variability of the parameter when performing the test can minimize the degree of influence.

 An often-used way of accounting for the effects of test parameters on tests results is to define the acceptable limits of variability of test parameters.
-When this is done, any variability in measurement results obtained due to changes in the controlled parameters is not considered significant if the parameters are controlled within the limits.
+When this is done, any variability in results obtained due to changes in the controlled parameters is not considered significant if the parameters are controlled within the limits.

-Examples of application of this technique are requiring:
+Examples of application of this technique are:

 Input power source to be maintained: voltage ± 3.0 %, frequency ± 2 %, total harmonic distortion maximum 5.0 %.

-Ambient temperature: 23°C ± 5°C. or 20°C +/- 5°C
+Ambient temperature: 23°C ± 5°C. or 20°C ± 5°C

 Relative Humidity: 50 % ± 5 %.